cpouchon/ORTHOSKIM/README.md

 Primula_marginata_175080_PHA007227_BGN_ID	5	124986	192.91
 ```

-This can provides an indication about contaminant that can not be identified during the assembly cleaning (*e.g.* plant-plant contaminant, or host-parasite DNA contaminant).
+This can provide an indication about contaminant that can not be identified during the assembly cleaning (*e.g.* plant-plant contaminant,host-parasite DNA contaminant, chimeric contigs).
 Indeed, for a 150kb chloroplast genome, we except to have a reconstructed size over 125Kb (*i.e.* with only one inverted repeat) as following.
-In the above example, `Primula_acaulis_175104_PHA007169_RSZ_RSZAXPI000864-106` is doutbut as it shows an higher reconstructed size and number of chloroplast contigs thant what expected.
-In such case, user can check all genes captured for this sample before to include it on the alignment procedure.
+In the above example, `Primula_acaulis_175104_PHA007169_RSZ_RSZAXPI000864-106` is doutbut as it shows an higher reconstructed size and number of chloroplast contigs thant expected.
+In such case, user can check all genes captured for this sample before to include it on the alignment procedure if chloroplast sequences from an other organism were captured, or if it can correspond to a chimeric contig.
+In such a case, this will not be problematic as we implemented a filtering approach of chimeric contigs during the capture.

 ### 3.5.
 Alignment of taxa

-ORTHOSKIM provides a mode to align taxa for each captured genes by using the `-m alignment` mode.
-We use [MAFFT](https://MAFFT.cbrc.jp/alignment/software/) to align each gene individually with the ‘--adjustdirectionaccurately’ option.
-This alignment can be filtered if the option is chosen by users using [TRIMAL](http://TRIMAL.cgenomics.org/) with the heuristic ‘automated1’ method (*on/off* at line 55 of the config file).
+ORTHOSKIM provides a mode to align each captured sequences across the libraries by using the `-m alignment` mode.
+We use [MAFFT](https://MAFFT.cbrc.jp/alignment/software/) to align each sequence individually with the ‘--adjustdirectionaccurately’ option.
+This alignment can be filtered using [TRIMAL](http://TRIMAL.cgenomics.org/) with the heuristic ‘automated1’ method if the option is chosen by users (*on/off* at line 55 of the config file).
-In addition, users can choose which taxa will be aligned according to the selection option (*on/off* at line 53 of the config file).
-In such case, a list of taxa to align has to be given (list stated in l.
+In addition, users can choose which libraries will be aligned according to the selection option (*on/off* at line 53 of the config file).
+In such case, a corresponding library list has to be given (list stated in l.
 54 of the config file).

-ORTHOSKIM will output the concatenated alignment of genes along with a partition file under a RAxML-style format suitable for phylogenetic inferences.
-For such needs, users have to choose which genes will be concatenated (list stated in l.
+ORTHOSKIM will output the concatenated alignment of sequences along with a partition file under a RAxML-style format suitable for phylogenetic inferences.
+For such needs, users have to choose which sequences will be concatenated from a given list (list stated in l.
 57 of the config file).
-A tab with information about gappy or missing data is also produced by sample.
+A tab with information about gappy or missing data is also produced by library included.

 ```